Rings of Saturn: Formation and evolution of main rings

 Estimates of the age of Saturn's rings vary widely, depending on the approach used.
 They have been considered to possibly be very old, dating to the formation of Saturn itself.
 However, data from Cassini suggest they are much younger, having most likely formed within the last 100 million years, and may thus be between 10 million and 100 million years old.
-This recent origin scenario is based on a new, low mass estimate, modeling of the rings' dynamical evolution, and measurements of the flux of interplanetary dust, which feed into an estimate of the rate of ring darkening over time.
+This recent origin scenario is based on a new, low mass estimate modeling of the rings' dynamical evolution, and measurements of the flux of interplanetary dust, which feed into an estimate of the rate of ring darkening over time.
 Since the rings are continually losing material, they would have been more massive in the past than at present.
 The mass estimate alone is not very diagnostic, since high mass rings that formed early in the Solar System's history would have evolved by now to a mass close to that measured.
 Based on current depletion rates, they may disappear in 300 million years.

-There are two main theories regarding the origin of Saturn's inner rings.
-A theory originally proposed by Édouard Roche in the 19th century, is that the rings were once a moon of Saturn (named Veritas, after a Roman goddess who hid in a well).
-According to the theory the moon's orbit decayed until it was close enough to be ripped apart by tidal forces (see Roche limit).
-Numerical simulations carried out in 2022 support this theory; the authors of that study proposed the name "Chrysalis" for the destroyed moon.
-A variation on this theory is that this moon disintegrated after being struck by a large comet or asteroid.
-The second theory is that the rings were never part of a moon, but are instead left over from the original nebular material from which Saturn formed.
+There are two main hypotheses regarding the origin of Saturn's inner rings.
+A hypothesis originally proposed by Édouard Roche in the 19th century is that the rings were once a moon of Saturn (named Veritas, after a Roman goddess who hid in a well).
+According to the hypothesis, the moon's orbit decayed until it was close enough to be ripped apart by tidal forces (see Roche limit).
+Numerical simulations carried out in 2022 support this hypothesis; the authors of that study proposed the name "Chrysalis" for the destroyed moon.
+A variation on this hypothesis is that this moon disintegrated after being struck by a large comet or asteroid.
+The second hypothesis is that the rings were never part of a moon, but are instead left over from the original nebular material from which Saturn formed.

-A more traditional version of the disrupted-moon theory is that the rings are composed of debris from a moon 400 to 600 km (200 to 400 miles) in diameter, slightly larger than Mimas.
+A more traditional version of the disrupted-moon hypothesis is that the rings are composed of debris from a moon 400 to 600 km (200 to 400 miles) in diameter, slightly larger than Mimas.
 The last time there were collisions large enough to be likely to disrupt a moon that large was during the Late Heavy Bombardment some four billion years ago.